 Paul is an economist and computer scientist who writes extensively on both subjects.
 His publications are available in several languages.
+He is a member of WARP and of Solidarity.

 His books include